-Alternative therapy encompasses a variety of disciplines that include everything from diet and exercise to mental conditioning and lifestyle changes.
+Alternative therapy includes many disciplines from diet and exercise to mental conditioning and lifestyle changes.
 Examples of alternative therapies include acupuncture, guided imagery, yoga, hypnosis, biofeedback, aromatherapy, relaxation, herbal remedies, massage, and many others.

-Complementary medicine is essentially alternative medicine that is taken along with conventional treatments.
+Complementary medicine is essentially alternative medicine that is taken along with regular treatments.

 Alternative Therapies for Insomnia

-- Valerian root.
-Some studies have suggested that the root of valerian (Valeriana officinalis) may help with the onset of sleep and with sleep maintenance.
-However, more research is needed before a final conclusion can be made about the safety and effectiveness of valerian for insomnia.
+- Valerian root .
+Some studies have suggested that the root of valerian (Valeriana officinalis) may help people fall asleep or stay asleep.
 It's possible that it can interfere with some medications.
-It also has side effects and is not safe in small children or during pregnancy.
+It also has side effects and is not safe for small children or during pregnancy.

 - Chamomile is another commonly used herb for the treatment of insomnia.
-More research is needed, however, to see if it is effective.
-The FDA considers chamomile to be safe and the herb has no known adverse effects.
-You should not take it, though, if you are sensitive to ragweed or chrysanthemums or other members of the Compositae family such as daisies or sunflowers.
+The FDA considers chamomile to be safe, and the herb has no known side effects.
+You should not take it, though, if you are sensitive to ragweed or chrysanthemums or other members of the compositae family such as daisies or sunflowers.
 You could develop contact allergies if you are.

 - Other herbs promoted as effective sleep remedies include passionflower, hops, and lemon balm.
 These still need to be studied to determine their safety and effectiveness.

-Melatonin is a hormone that is made by a gland in the brain in humans and produced in animals as well as plants.
+Melatonin is a hormone made by a gland in the brain in humans and produced in animals as well as plants.
 Although the effects of melatonin are complex and poorly understood, it plays a critical role in the regulation of the sleep-wake cycle and other circadian rhythms.
-Melatonin has been studied as a possible treatment for circadian rhythm disorders, and may be helpful in decreasing sleep disturbances caused by jet lag.
+Melatonin has been studied as a treatment for circadian rhythm disorders, and may help decrease sleep disturbances caused by jet lag.
 Studies are mixed, but it may help with falling asleep more quickly and help with insomnia.

 Melatonin needs to be taken at the right time of day in the right dose to be effective, but how much to take is poorly understood.
 The amount of melatonin in over-the-counter supplements can raise the level in the body up to 20 times normal.
 Adverse effects of melatonin are minimal, but long-term studies examining efficacy and toxicity of melatonin supplements are needed.